 The office accomplishes its mission by recruiting the best, most qualified for the job, promoting quality education and training, optimizing information technology and integrating it into the department's systems and processes and applying state of the art equipment focused on comprehensive, multi-agency networks focused collaboration, communication and cooperation.
 The results are unbiased, uncompromising and reflect the highest professional standard.

 OPS consists of five units: Internal Investigations Unit, Offender Affairs/Ombudsman Unit, Intelligence Unit, Compliance Unit and the Apprehension Unit.
-PREA and Safety also fall under OPS.
-The Safety unit consists ensuring that the agency is in compliance with Right to Know.
-State Safety Rules and Regulations, Standard Operating Procedures, Industrial Hygiene and OSHA standards.
-The PREA (Prison Rape Elimination Act) unit serves as the agency's liaison regarding all PREA-related issues within our facilities.
+The PREA (Prison Rape Elimination Act) Unit also falls under OPS and serves as the agency's liaison regarding all PREA-related issues within our facilities.

 - Criminal Intelligence Unit

 - Administrative Investigations

 - ADA (Americans with Disabilities Act)

 For more information on the Office of Professional Standards, click here.